curl/everything-curl/usingcurl-proxies.md

 HTTPS was designed to allow and provide secure and safe end to end privacy from the client to the server (and back).
-In order to provide that when speaking to a HTTP proxy, the HTTP protocol has a special request that curl uses to setup tunnel through the proxy that it then can encrypt and verify.
+In order to provide that when speaking to an HTTP proxy, the HTTP protocol has a special request that curl uses to setup tunnel through the proxy that it then can encrypt and verify.
 This HTTP method is known as `CONNECT`.